FredrikMeyer/logit/README.md

  - Potentially look at Thymeleaf for templates.
 See f.ex [this](https://github.com/wiverson/htmx-demo?tab=readme-ov-file)
  - Deploy somewhere
  - Add not hard coded users (see f.ex https://www.baeldung.com/spring-security-jdbc-authentication)

+### Plan for user db

+Look at this one: https://www.bezkoder.com/spring-boot-security-postgresql-jwt-authentication/

+Need to implement UserDetailsService og UserRepository.